lter/im-manual/site-personnel.md

 At the time they are added, each new participant will receive an automatic email from LTERHub with a welcome message and a link to set their password and update their profile with additional information such as their ORCID, institutional affiliations, a biographical statement, social media information, a photograph or avatar -- and demographic information.

-*\* "Status" has 2 options: "Current" or "Former".
+* \* "Status" has 2 options: "Current" or "Former".
 This reflects an individuals affiliation with the site.
 All newly affiliated individuals should be listed as "Current."
 When an individual leaves your site, they should be identified as "Former" for your site and an end date entered for their role.
 When their status changes to "Former" at all sites with which they had an affiliation, their LTER status will automatically change to "Inactive".
-As long as they maintain an active affiliation with any LTER site, their LTER status will be "Active".*
+As long as they maintain an active affiliation with any LTER site, their LTER status will be "Active". *

-*\** Options for "Role" are detailed below.*
+* \** Options for "Role" are detailed below. *

 **The table above illustrates three common cases:**

 * **New participants:** The only information required is Site, First Name, Middle Name, Last Name, Email address, Status, and Role.
 The remaining columns should have n/a's.

 * **Adding roles:** LTERHub is designed to accommodate multiple simultaneous role and site affiliations.
-When an individual adds a new role at your site and keeps the old role (as in an Information Manager became a co-PI), enter n/a in the <Role_1_end> column, add the new role in the <Role_2> column, and add the year the new role started in <Role_2_start> column.
+When an individual adds a new role at your site and keeps the old role (e.g. an Information Manager becomes a co-PI and retains the Information Manager role) add the new role in the <Role_2> column, add the year the new role started in <Role_2_start> column, and enter n/a in the <Role_1_end> and <Role_2_end> columns.

-* **Changing or ending roles:** If someone's role has changed (i.e. the previous role ended when the new role began, as in a graduate student became a postdoc), add the end date in the <Role_1_end> column.
-Add the new role and the year it started in <Role_2> and <Role_2_start> respectively.
+* **Changing or ending roles:** If someone's role has changed (e.g. a graduate student becomes a postdoc), add the postdoc role and the year it started in <Role_2> and <Role_2_start> respectively and add the graduate student end date in the <Role_1_end> column.
+Enter n/a in the <Role_2_end> column to indicate that the role is ongoing.

 ## Detailed Field descriptions and options